Catel/Catel.Docs/src/vnext/catel-mvvm/views/xaml/external-controls/using-custom-control.md

 }
 ```

+@alert important
 You would expect an abstract class here, but the designers (both Visual Studio and Expression Blend) can't handle abstract base classes
+@end

 ## Using the class

-The class can now be used the same as the *UserControl* class.
-For more information, see *UserControl explained*.
+The class can now be used the same as the `UserControl` class.
+For more information, see [UserControl explained](../usercontrol.md).